jatin2311/Project-06/README.md

 ## About this Project
 - This Project is build by Using Html and CSS .
 - This is a home page of Monstera .
-- i use most of flexbox in this project and also it's  mobile responsive.

 ---